Noah's Ark: Mesopotamian precursors

 The parallels between Noah's Ark and the arks of Babylonian flood heroes Atrahasis and Utnapishtim have often been noted.
-Atrahasis' Ark was circular, resembling an enormous quffa, with one or two decks.
+Atrahasis's Ark was circular, resembling an enormous quffa, with one or two decks.
 Utnapishtim's ark was a cube with six decks of seven compartments, each divided into nine subcompartments (63 subcompartments per deck, 378 total).
 Noah's Ark was rectangular with three decks.
 A progression is believed to exist from a circular to a cubic or square to rectangular.
 The most striking similarity is the near-identical deck areas of the three arks: 14,400 cubits2, 14,400 cubits2, and 15,000 cubits2 for Atrahasis, Utnapishtim, and Noah, only 4% different.
-Professor Finkel concluded, "the iconic story of the Flood, Noah, and the Ark as we know it today certainly originated in the landscape of ancient Mesopotamia, modern Iraq."
+Irving Finkel concluded, "the iconic story of the Flood, Noah, and the Ark as we know it today certainly originated in the landscape of ancient Mesopotamia, modern Iraq."

 Linguistic parallels between Noah's and Atrahasis' arks have also been noted.
 The word used for "pitch" (sealing tar or resin) in Genesis is not the normal Hebrew word, but is closely related to the word used in the Babylonian story.
-Likewise, the Hebrew word for "ark" (tevah) is nearly identical to the Babylonian word for an oblong boat (ṭubbû), especially given that "v" and "b" are the same letter in Hebrew: bet (ב).
+Likewise, the Hebrew word for "ark" (tēvāh) is nearly identical to the Babylonian word for an oblong boat (ṭubbû), especially given that "v" and "b" are the same letter in Hebrew: bet (ב).

 However, the causes for God or the gods sending the flood differ in the various stories.
 In the Hebrew myth, the flood inflicts God's judgment on wicked humanity.
-The Babylonian Epic of Gilgamesh gives no reasons, and the flood appears the result of divine caprice.
+The Babylonian Epic of Gilgamesh gives no reasons, and the flood appears to be the result of divine caprice.
 In the Babylonian Atrahasis version, the flood is sent to reduce human overpopulation, and after the flood, other measures were introduced to limit humanity.